 The MCAT is a lengthy test you must take to gain entry to medical school.
-Read on if you want to know the subjects covered on the MCAT.
+Read on if you want to know what is on the MCAT.

 The Medical College Admission Test (MCAT) is a multiple-choice, computer-based exam that medical schools require for admission.
 This test can make or break your chances of getting into your dream school.
 While the application process is becoming more holistic, many schools have minimum MCAT requirements.

-To be well prepared, you must have a grasp of all four test sections, as well as their format.
-We’ll describe what is on the MCAT, what the MCAT subjects are, the exam’s format, and the content it covers.
+To be well prepared, you must have a grasp of all four test sections, as well as the test format.
+We’ll describe what the MCAT subjects are, the exam’s format, and the content it covers.

 The MCAT was developed by the Association of American Medical Colleges (AAMC) to provide medical schools with an efficient way to measure and compare each applicant.
 Admissions committees look at your academic record, MCAT score, and extracurricular activities to gauge your preparedness and dedication to medicine.

 So, what topics are on the MCAT?
-The MCAT test is made up of:
+The MCAT is made up of:

 The exam tests your critical analysis and reasoning skills.
 To do well, you must have a firm grasp of the topics tested on the MCAT.
 The best way to set a strong foundation before the MCAT is to take the associated courses for each section.

 These courses typically are the prerequisite courses required by medical schools.
 Knowing your subjects is not enough - you must train yourself to think critically through complex passages and nuanced questions.
-Knowing how to interpret and understand difficult material is your best way to test well on the MCAT, so practice is key.
+Knowing how to interpret and understand difficult material is essential for the MCAT, so practice is key.

-If you’re wondering what subjects are on the MCAT, there are four test sections you should be prepared for:
+Now that we’ve discussed what subjects are on the MCAT, let’s go over how these topics are divided and the MCAT structure.
+It’s important to understand there are four MCAT sections in order you should be prepared for:

 The MCAT revolves around the most important ideas and concepts found in the sciences, called “the big ideas.”
 These concepts reflect the most up-to-date knowledge students should know for medical school.
 The test emphasizes deep knowledge and understanding of scientific concepts.

-Three out of four of the sections focus solely on the sciences and their big ideas.
+Three out of four MCAT categories focus solely on the sciences and their big ideas.
 The fourth section, CARS, focuses on your critical analysis and reasoning skills.
 The AAMC deems CARS as important to your medical school success as your knowledge of basic sciences.

 To score well in the science-focused sections, you should, at minimum, take your first semester of courses for the associated science topics.
 You must recall facts and combine them with your analysis skills to delve deeper into passages and ascertain relevant details.